MASTG-TECH-0031: Debugging

 This method searches for the "su" binary within a list of directories (/system/xbin and others).
 Since you're running the app on a rooted device/emulator, you need to defeat this check by manipulating variables and/or function return values.

-You can see the directory names inside the "Variables" window by clicking "Step Over" the Debugger view to step into and through the a method.
+You can see the directory names inside the "Variables" window by clicking "Step Over" in the Debugger view to step into and through the a method.

 Step into the System.getenv method with the "Force Step Into" feature.